-Relating to Status Category Value Obligation Reference Environmental Management Guidelines Environmental management 8 2 œ Any You must include all known environmental management requirements in tender documentation, including: the requirement to prepare and implement an appropriate site- specific Environmental Management Plan prior to work commencing monitoring and auditing requirements any project specific requirements.
-8 Ê Any You must assess potential contractors' environmental management capability during the tender evaluation process, except where: the relative abilities of the potential contractors are known (via existing contracted works), or it is assessed that environmental management will not affect the tender evaluation outcome (such as with low risk projects).
-8 £ ≥\$10 million, or environmentally sensitive contracts You must require tenderers for contracts ≥\$10 million, or environmentally sensitive contracts of lower values, to have an independently certified Environmental Management System (EMS) that is compliant with AS/NZS ISO 14001:2016 - Environmental management systems.
+Relating to Status Category Value Obligation Reference Environmental management >> æ Any You must include all known environmental management requirements in tender documentation, including: the requirement to prepare and implement an appropriate site-specific Environmental Management Plan prior to work commencing monitoring and auditing requirements any project specific requirements.
+Environmental Management Guidelines for Construction & £ Any You must assess potential contractors' environmental management capability during the tender evaluation process, except where: the relative abilities of the potential contractors are known (via existing contracted works), or it is assessed that environmental management will not affect the tender evaluation outcome (such as with low risk projects). @ æ ≥\$10 million, or environmentally sensitive contracts You must require tenderers for contracts ≥\$10 million, or environmentally sensitive contracts of lower values, to have an independently certified Environmental Management System (EMS)that is compliant with AS/NZS ISO 14001:2016-Environmental management systems.
 The EMS must be independently certified as compliant by the JAS-ANZ (or equivalent).
 This includes applicants for prequalification as a tenderer for a range of contracts, and EOIs for pre-registration as a tenderer for a particular contract, valued ≥\$10 million or environmentally sensitive projects.
-Contractors that have been subject to any environmental prosecutions or penalties in the preceding three years must also demonstrate that any area of non-compliance has been remedied. Đ Any You may modify the application thresholds in the Environmental Management Guidelines provided you conduct a detailed analysis of the specific project and/or contract related environmental risks aligned to TPP15-03 Internal Audit and Risk Management Policy .
-TPP15-03 Internal Audit and Risk Management Policy
+Contractors that have been subject to any environmental prosecutions or penalties in the preceding three years must also demonstrate that any area of non-compliance has been remedied.
+Any You may modify the application thresholds in the Environmental Management Guidelines for Construction provided you conduct a detailed analysis of the specific project and/or contract related environmental risks aligned to TPP15-03 Internal Audit and Risk Management Policy .
+TPP 20-08-Internal Audit and Risk Management Policy for the General government Sector